bernar0507/Eclipse-Ditto-MQTT-iWatch/README.md

 ```

 # Create a MQTT Connection
-We need to get the Mosquitto Ip adress from the container running mosquitto.
+We need to get the Mosquitto Ip Adress from the container running Mosquitto.
-For that we need to use this to get the container id:
+For that we need to use this to get the container ip:
 ```
 mosquitto_ip=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' mosquitto)
 ```